26-PM/navbarColorChanging/README.md

 # navbarColorChanging
-I have created a navbar of which you can change the color.
+I have created a navbar of which you can change the color by only changing one variable.